hsghori/CS-Notes/machine_learning_notes.md

 ## bayesian Learning

-**bayesian learning** is a way of learning the *most probable* hypothesis given the data and domain knowledge.
+**Bayesian learning** is a way of learning the *most probable* hypothesis given the data and domain knowledge.
 Or we want to find:

 $$\argmax_h{P(h | D)}$$